aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-group-definition/_index.md

 ---
-title: Read Group Definition Data in Aspose.Tasks
+title: How to Read Group Definition Data in Aspose.Tasks
 linktitle: Read Group Definition Data in Aspose.Tasks
 second_title: Aspose.Tasks Java API
 description: Learn how to read group definition data from Microsoft Project files using Aspose.Tasks for Java.
-Follow our step‑by‑step tutorial.
+This tutorial shows how to read group details and extract task grouping information.
 weight: 10
 url: /java/project-data-reading/read-group-definition/
-date: 2025-12-11
+date: 2026-02-18
 ---

 {{< blocks/products/pf/main-wrap-class >}}